DeathShura/MoodLad/chat.md

 Used AI Tool: ChatGPT(POE)
-Role: Brainstorm idea and provide additional ideas to the project.
+Role: Provide detailed ideas and adjust grammer errors, detection of coding ideas.
 #Chat Log
 ##User##: What is the potential uniqueness and innovation of making one mental related app.
 ##AI##: